-Amazon’s Black Friday sale is the biggest – here’s how to get the best deals
+Amazon’s early Black Friday sale starts today – here are the best deals

 Cyber Monday is the last day of sale prices before Christmas, so it’s your last chance to bag a bargain.

-Originally the phrase described the day when web sales would peak ahead of the festive season, but now it’s become another sales event, and a great opportunity to find deals you may have missed out on during Black Friday.
+Originally the phrase described the day when web sales would peak ahead of the festive season, but now it’s become another sale event and serves as a great opportunity to find deals you may have missed out on during Black Friday.

 What’s the best way to get a Black Friday 2021 deal?

-Over the next few months, we’ll be bringing you all the details you need about the Black Friday sales through extensive guides on how to find the best bargains and the biggest offers from specific retailers such as Amazon, John Lewis & Parners, Currys PC World, Argos and Very.
+In the run-up to the big day, we’ll be bringing you all the details you need about the Black Friday sales through extensive guides on how to find the best bargains and the biggest offers from specific retailers such as Amazon, John Lewis & Partners, Currys, Argos and Very.

 We’ll also be rounding up great discounts on products like tech, home appliances and beauty products.

-Many retailers, such as John Lewis and Amazon, allow for a speedier checkout if you register for an account with them.
+Many retailers, such as John Lewis & Partners and Amazon, allow for a speedier checkout if you register for an account with them.
 You can enter your delivery details ahead of the sale starting to avoid having to input them every time you place an order, and potentially miss out on a deal.

 If you’re purchasing larger items such as a fridge freezer, TV or household appliance, it’s always a good idea to check the guarantees beforehand, as well as being clear on the relevant returns policies.
 Don’t forget to measure up for these pieces too, not only the space it will fill, but your doorway too.